rosen-bridge/tss/README.md

+## NOTE: this project permanently is not usable and moved to new repository with new structure: [tss-api](https://github.com/rosen-bridge/tss-api)

 # rosen tss project

 This project is used for keygen, sign and regroup operations on eddsa and ecdsa protocols in threshold signature.